 There is little actual harm as such but the simple rule here is to pay close attention to what you are ordering and agreeing to.
 You could go as far as taking a photo of the cloth offered when you order the suit and comparing it with what’s delivered.

 Panoptic Solutions has an office in Jakarta so we are well equipped to provide an assessment should you need one.
-If you want to know more about Indonesia security risk, contact us at 1300 651 407 or via email for more details.
+If you want to know more about Indonesia security risks, contact us at 1300 651 407 or via email for more details.

 Refer also to our Business Travel Safety & Security Checklist below by entering your details for more generic tips on personal security while travelling.